AAA Editor Notes

 Westover Plantation is off SR 5 at 7000 Westover Rd.
 An outstanding example of Georgian architecture, this plantation home fronting the James River was built in the mid-18th-century by the William Byrd family.
 Visitors can stroll the grounds, which feature a row of 150-year-old tulip poplars, cast-iron gates and a formal walled garden established around 1900.
 Other outbuildings include an ice house, a necessary house, an old kitchen and an escape tunnel built after a Native American massacre in 1622.

 Brochures for a self-guiding walking tour of the grounds are available at the gate.
-The house can be toured during Historic Garden Week in late April and during the Autumn Pilgrimage.
+The house can be toured during Historic Garden Week in late April and during the Autumn Pilgrimage in September.

 Guided tours are available.